 KC Healthy Kids is leading the charge to reduce the burden of food sales taxes in Kansas.
 At 6.5%, the tax is second highest in the nation.
-Plus, county and city governments can levy additional taxes, bringing the total as high as 11% in some areas.

-2. Email your legislator.
+3. Email your legislator.
 Email Template

-3. Call your legislator.
-Sample Phone Scripts
+4. Call your legislator.
+Phone Template

 Kansas needs to eliminate the state sales tax on groceries to improve health and the economy for thousands of Kansans.

 In addition to making healthy food more affordable for Kansans, cutting the food tax could help smaller and rural grocery businesses in the state by encouraging customers to shop in Kansas rather than in neighboring states with lower food taxes (1.225% in Missouri, 0% in Colorado and Nebraska, and 4.5% in Oklahoma).
 Want to know more?
 KC Healthy Kids has commissioned the Kansas Public Finance Center at Wichita State University to publish a series of reports examining these three ways sales tax on food impacts Kansans.